 As a graduate student of computer engineering in the early 90s, I recall impassioned late night debates on whether machines can ever be intelligent—intelligent, as in mimicking the cognition, common sense, and problem-solving skills of ordinary humans.
 Neural network research was hot and one of my professors was a star in the field.
 Scientists and bearded philosophers spoke of ‘humanoid robots.’
 A breakthrough seemed inevitable and imminent.
 Still, I felt certain that Artificial Intelligence (AI) was a doomed enterprise.

 I argued out of intuition, from a sense of the immersive nature of our life in the world—how much we subconsciously acquire and summon to get through life, how we arrive at meaning and significance not in isolation but through embodied living, and how contextual, fluid, and intertwined this was with our moods, desires, experiences, selective memory, physical body, and so on.
 How can we program all this into a machine and have it pass the unrestricted Turing test?
 How could a machine that did not care about its existence as humans do, ever behave as humans do?
+Can a machine become socially and emotionally intelligent like us without viscerally knowing infatuation, joy, loss, suffering, the fear of death and disease?
 In hindsight, it seems fitting that I was then also drawn to Dostoevsky, Camus, and Kierkegaard.

 My interlocutors countered that while extremely complex, the human brain is clearly an instance of matter, amenable to the laws of physics.
 Our intelligence, and everything else that informed our being in the world, had to be somehow ‘coded’ in our brain’s circuitry, including the great many symbols, rules, and associations we relied on to get through a typical day.
 Was there any reason why we couldn’t ‘decode’ and reproduce it in a machine some day?
 Couldn’t a future supercomputer mimic our entire neural circuitry and be as smart as us?
 They posited a reductionist and computational approach to the brain that many, including Steven Pinker and Daniel Dennett, continue to champion today.
 Recently, Dennett declared in his sonorous voice, “We are robots made of robots made of robots made of robots.”

 But despite the big advances in computing—for example, today’s supercomputers are ten million times faster than those of the early 90s—AI has fallen woefully short of its ambition and hype.
 Instead, we have “expert systems” that process predetermined inputs in specific domains, perform pattern matching and database lookups, and learn to adapt their outputs algorithmically.
 Examples include chess software, search engines, speech recognition, industrial and service robots, and traffic and weather forecasting systems.
-Machines have done well with tasks that we ourselves pursue, or can pursue, algorithmically, as in searching for the word “ersatz” in an essay, making cappuccino, or restacking books on a library shelf.
+Machines have done well with a great many tasks that we ourselves can, or already do, pursue algorithmically—including many yet unbeknown to us—as in searching for the word “ersatz” in an essay, making cappuccino, restacking books in a library, navigating our car in a city, or landing a plane.
 But so much else that defines our intelligence remains well beyond machines, such as projecting our creativity and imagination to understand new contexts and their significance, or figuring out how and why new sensory stimuli are relevant or not.
 Why is AI in such a braindead state?
 Is there any hope for it?
 Let’s take a closer look.

 Descartes, who held that science and math would one day explain everything in nature, understood the world as a set of meaningless facts to which the mind assigned values (or functions, according to John Searle).
 Early AI researchers accepted Descartes’ mental representations, embraced Hobbes’ view that reasoning was calculating, Leibniz’s idea that all knowledge could be expressed as a set of primitives, and Kant’s belief that all concepts were rules.
 At the heart of Western rationalist metaphysics—which shares a remarkable continuity with ancient Greek and Christian metaphysics—lay the Cartesian mind-body dualism that became the dominant inspiration for early AI research.